FrancisCrickInstitute/TYPEx/README.rst

 * run ID: panel name, imcyto run [opt], study name

 Optional
-* most frequenct cell type - if provided the longest process will be run in parallel
+* most frequent cell type - if provided the longest process will be run in parallel

 Within tissue_segmentation.json, where annotations of tissue can be overlaid and quantified.